-Saint Martin's provides assistance with a wide range of health issues including colds, flu and other medical concerns through our Student Health Center.
+Saint Martin's provides assistance with a wide range of health issues including colds, flu, COVID-19 and other medical concerns through our Student Health Center.

 The Student Health Center at Saint Martin's is committed to protecting the privacy of its patient's personal and health information.
 Applicable federal and state laws are closely adhered to, including the Health Insurance Portability and Accountability Act (HIPAA) regulations, which is designed to provide privacy standards to protect your medical records and other health information provided to health plans, doctors, hospitals and other health care providers.
 This also means that the Student Health Center does not discuss or transfer a student's medical records without the student's written consent.

 - Treating all of your health information that we collect as confidential.

 - Restricting access to your health information only to those medical and clinical staff that need to know your health information in order to provide our services to you.